scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Introduction
 ------------

 Influence-diagrams (IDs) are used to represent and analyse decision making situations under uncertainty :cite:`howard2005influence`, :cite:`miller1976development`.
-Like Bayesian Networks, IDs have at their core a directed acyclic graph, but IDs also specify decision and utility nodes.
+Like Bayesian Networks, IDs have at their core a directed acyclic graph (DAG), but IDs also specify decision and utility nodes.
 Relationships between variables are given by conditional probability distributions.
 When these are specified, we call it an influence model (IM).
 In an IM, a decision-maker selects a distribution over its available actions at a decision (a decision rule) based on what it knows (the values of its parents in the ID) to maximise its expected utility.
 To demonstrate, consider the following example:

-**Grade Prediction example:** To decide who to admit, a university uses a model to predict the grades of applicants based on information in their application forms.
+**Grade Prediction:** To decide who to admit, a university uses a model to predict the grades of applicants based on information in their application forms.

 .. figure:: cid_3grade.PNG
    :align: center
    :figclass: bht

-   A (C)ID for the **Grade Prediction example**. :label:`gradepredfig`
+   A (C)ID for the **Grade Prediction** example. :label:`gradepredfig`

 Figure :ref:`gradepredfig` shows the DAG for this example, which displays clearly the structure of the decision situation.
-The decision being made by an agent is the grade prediction (decision node).
-They select a decision rule for this decision, based on what they know about the applicant (chance node), in order to optimise their prediction accuracy (utility node).
-The edges denote associational relationships in the case of a statistical IM, but denote causal links in causal influence models (CIMs), which were introduced by :cite:`everitt2021agent` to allow for causal interventions and the ability to ask counterfactual questions :cite:`pearl2009causality`.
+The decision being made by an agent, the model, is the grade prediction (decision node).
+The agent selects a decision rule for this decision, based on information about the applicant (chance node), in order to optimise their prediction accuracy (utility node).
+The edges denote associational relationships in the case of a statistical IM, but denote causal links in causal influence models (CIMs).
+This difference in semantics :cite:`everitt2021agent` allows one to use CIMs to query the effect of causal interventions and provides a setting to ask counterfactual questions :cite:`pearl2009causality`.
 (C)IMs have also been extended to multi-agent settings by :cite:`koller2003multi`, :cite:`hammond2021equilibrium`, and :cite:`causalgames`.

 Statistical and causal IDs have shown promise for a wide variety of applications.
 In business and medical decision making, statistical IDs provide a simple yet powerful model for optimising decisions by making assumptions explicit and revealing what information is relevant :cite:`gomez2004real`, :cite:`kjaerulff2008bayesian`.
 Moreover, for the design of safe and fair AI systems, causal IDs have been used to help predict the behaviour of agents arising due to their incentives in an environment :cite:`everitt2021agent`, :cite:`carey2020incentives`, :cite:`everitt2021reward`, :cite:`holtman2020towards`, :cite:`everitt2019modeling`, :cite:`langlois2021rl`, and :cite:`cohen2020asymptotically`.
 Nevertheless, although Python libraries exist for Bayesian networks, perhaps most prominently *pgmpy* :cite:`ankan2015pgmpy`, these libraries lack specific support for IDs.
 We found two Python wrappers of C++ influence diagram libraries: *pyAgrum* :cite:`hal-02911619` and *PySMILE* :cite:`pySMILE`.
 These were limited by usability (hard to install), maintainability (using multiple languages) and versatility (they did not cover multi-agent or causal IDs).
 A Python library that focuses on implementing statistical and causal IDs is therefore needed to ensure their potential application can be explored, probed, and fully realised.

-Consequently, this paper introduces *PyCID* [#]_, a Python library built upon *pgmpy* :cite:`ankan2015pgmpy` and *NetworkX* :cite:`hagberg2008exploring`, which implements IDs and IMs (including their causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing decision-making situations. *PyCID* can solve single-agent IMs, find Nash equilibria in multi-agent IMs, and compute the effect of causal interventions in CIMs (e.g., fixing the prediction model in Figure :ref:`gradepredfig` to always predict a high grade regardless of the applicant's information). *PyCID* can also find which variables in an ID admit incentives.
+Consequently, this paper introduces *PyCID* [#]_, a Python library built upon *pgmpy* :cite:`ankan2015pgmpy` and *NetworkX* :cite:`hagberg2008exploring`, which implements IDs and IMs (including their causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing decision-making situations. *PyCID* can solve single-agent (C)IMs, find Nash equilibria in multi-agent (C)IMs, and compute the effect of causal interventions in CIMs (e.g., fixing the prediction model in Figure :ref:`gradepredfig` to always predict a high grade regardless of the applicant's information). *PyCID* can also find which variables in an ID admit incentives.
 For example, positive value of information :cite:`howard1966information` and value of control :cite:`shachter1986evaluating` tell us when an agent can benefit from observing or controlling a variable.
 Meanwhile, other incentives concepts, recently proposed in :cite:`everitt2021agent`, reveal which variables it can be instrumentally useful to control and when a decision-maker benefits from responding to a variable.
 Reasoning patterns are a related concept in multi-agent IDs: they analyze why a decision-maker would care about a decision :cite:`pfeffer2007reasoning`, and these can also be computed in *PyCID*.

 The first two sections of this paper provide the necessary background on (C)IDs and describe the architecture of the *PyCID* library.
 We then move to showcasing some of *PyCID*'s features through applications for discovering agent incentives and analysing games.
-In the *Causal Influence Diagrams* section, we demonstrate how to instantiate a (C)ID for the **Grade Prediction example** in *PyCID*.
+In the * Instantiating Causal Influence Diagrams* section, we demonstrate how to instantiate a (C)ID for the **Grade Prediction** example in *PyCID*.
 In the *Analysing Incentives* section, we demonstrate how to find the nodes which admit value of information, response, value of control, or instrumental control incentives for more complex (C)IDs.
 We then turn to multi-agent (C)IDs (MA(C)IDs) and show how to use *PyCID* to compute Nash equilibria.
 Next, we explain how *PyCID* can construct random (MA)CIDs.
 Finally, we discuss the future of *PyCID*.

 .. [#] This paper describes *PyCID* version 0.2.6.